 The acute management of EoE has a fairly well established pattern of treatment algorithms.
 In the paediatric setting, diet and topical steroids are the mainstay of treatment in the acute phase.
 In adults non obstructive disease is usually treated with topical steroids as the first line therapy, along with avoidance of known food precipitants.
 For obstructive EoE dilatation is worthwhile.
-Long term maintenance therapy has no rationale to its planning.
+Long term maintenance therapy is believed to be valuable but there is no evidence in controlled studies with long term follow up.
 Disease severity is both difficult to score and not predictive of long term natural history.
-The lack of long term therapy does not necessarily lead to the development of long term complications (37).
+The lack of long term therapy does not necessarily lead to the development of long term complications[37].

 Dietary therapy in the acute setting can take on a number of forms.
-The introduction of an elemental diet has been used effectively to induce remission of symptoms and oesophageal inflammation particularly in the paediatric setting (38), with some recent success reported in adults (39).
+The introduction of an elemental diet has been used effectively to induce remission of symptoms and oesophageal inflammation particularly in the paediatric setting[38], with some recent success reported in adult[39].
 In adults, the role of dietary therapy is being assessed but is not well established.
 The major drawback of this approach is the unpalatable nature of the diet.
 Some diets are intolerable in the long term, and recurrence of symptoms after cessation of the elemental diet is common.
 An alternative approach has been attempted, again with some success.
-This involved the introduction of a six-food elimination diet (wheat, milk, eggs, soya, nuts and rice) over a 6-12 week period and improved patients’ symptoms (40; 41).
-Further work by the same group highlighted the major drawback of dietary therapy in terms of compliance with the avoidance of particular food groups that are so common in western societies (42).
-In the paediatric setting there has been some success with single food introduction following the six food elimination diet, with milk being identified as the most common causative food antigen (43).
+This involved the introduction of a six-food elimination diet [wheat, milk, eggs, soya, nuts and rice] over a 6-12 wk period and improved patients’ symptoms[40,41].
+Further work by the same group highlighted the major drawback of dietary therapy in terms of compliance with the avoidance of particular food groups that are so common in western societies[42].
+In the paediatric setting there has been some success with single food introduction following the six food elimination diet, with milk being identified as the most common causative food antigen[43].

-Topical steroids in the acute setting are usually very effective with 60-80% symptom resolution (44).
-For long term maintenance topical corticosteroids have demonstrated some efficacy (44; 45) although there is a risk of candida infection with long term use.
+Topical steroids in the acute setting are usually very effective with 60-80% symptom resolution[44].
+For long term maintenance topical corticosteroids have demonstrated some efficacy[44,45] although there is a risk of candida infection with long term use.
 Traditionally, topical steroid therapy is in widespread use for the management of bronchial asthma.
 In EoE the topical steroid is swallowed as opposed to inhaled.
-The most frequently employed topical steroid is fluticasone propionate at a dose of 300 to 500 micrograms twice daily.
+The most frequently employed topical steroid is fluticasone propionate at a dose of 300 to 500 micrograms twice daily, but doses of up to 880 micrograms twice daily have also been reported.
 The aim is to maximise exposure to the oesophagus and therefore spraying the back of the throat and swallowing the agent coats the oesophagus.
 This should be undertaken twice daily (morning and night time) to maximise the exposure of topical steroid to the oesophagus over a 24-hour period.
-More recently, oral viscous budesonide has also been shown to be effective (46; 47) and in one case report a superior alternative to swallowed fluticasone (48).
-(49)It is thought that topical corticosteroid therapy acts by reversing the oesophageal remodelling that occurs in EoE (45).
+More recently, oral viscous budesonide has also been shown to be effective[46,47] and in one case report a superior alternative to swallowed fluticasone[48].
+Studies of clinical response to topical steroids do show variation in clinical outcome and also poor correlation of histological response with clinical improvement[49].
+It is thought that topical corticosteroid therapy acts by reversing the oesophageal remodelling that occurs in EoE[45].
 In a paediatric population fluticasone has been associated with improvements in the endoscopic, histologic and immunological parameters of EoE.
-However, the improvement was less marked in patients with a history of allergy (50).
+However, the improvement was less marked in patients with a history of allergy[50].